niklaswolf/shopware-pwa-vibration/README.md

 ## Options

-This plugin ships with the following options:
+You can customize some of the behaviour of this plugin using the following options:

 ### vibrationEvents

 Array of `VibrationEvent` objects that are used to configure the vibration events (when should the device vibrate) and patterns (how should the device vibrate)

-Default: vibrate when:
+Per default the device vibrates when:

 - adding a product to cart
 - adding a promotion code